SIGN UP TO RECEIVE MY TOP 10 SUPPLEMENTS FOR BEAUTIFUL YOUTHFUL SKIN

-SIGN UP TO RECEIVE MY TOP 10 SUPPLEMENTS FOR BEAUTIFUL YOUTHFUL SKIN

-Receive exclusive tips on skincare, aesthetic treatments and hormonal balance
+Receive exclusive tips on skincare, anti-ageing and hormonal balance.

 As a child, I didn’t like myself very much.
 I was spotty, overweight and geeky.
 I was bullied in school but I tried to fit in and constantly seeked approval.
 As a result, I developed an eating disorder and was self-harming in my teens.

 I always felt like the odd one out.
 I didn’t see myself as beautiful so decided to strive as a doctor to get recognition through my brains instead.
 Growing up in South East Asia and being the eldest of 5, I saw it my duty to do my parents proud to choose a profession that was highly regarded.

 My mother suffered from terrible skin problems - acne, eczema and psoriasis.
 I remember my mum proudly telling her friends I was in medical school and I would help her clear her skin issues when I graduated.

 She was an amazing woman.
 A great mother, wife, daughter, sister and friend.
 She was highly intelligent (helping my father build his business when he started with nothing at these of 16 years old), highly motivated (started several businesses when she was a stay-at-home mum), highly creative (learned to play the flute and speak Mandarin at the age of 40 years old), highly optimistic, and lived her life with vitality, health, laughter, love and family ties.